Year of Publication

 The results show that there is no statistical evidence that medical centers affect six-year graduation rates or retention rates.
 Therefore, it is no more likely for a student to succeed if they attend an institution with a medical center on campus or an institution without a medical center on campus.
 Student success often relates to other factors of the university.
 Variables such as out-of-state cost, per cent admitted, and ethnicity do impact retention and graduation rates.

 Jewell, Sara C., "Retention and Graduation Rates at Public Research Universities: Do Medical Centers Affect Rates?"
 (2015).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 230.